Hiring Officials: Pre-Employment Screenings and I-9 Process Essentials

 What You Need to Know:

-In 2006, the Kentucky legislature passed House Bill 3, requiring state postsecondary institutions to conduct pre-employment national background checks on all prospective regular full-time, regular part-time, temporary and student employees hired.
+In compliance with KRS 164.281, the University of Kentucky is required to conduct pre-employment national background checks on all prospective regular full-time, regular part-time, temporary and student employees hired.
 Additionally, UK requires prospective employees in UK HealthCare areas to complete a successful pre-employment drug screening.

 All new employees are required to complete the federal I-9 form, which includes specific documentation.
 The I-9 process establishes both identity and employment eligibility.
 University of Kentucky employees involved with certain federal contracts (containing the E-Verify Clause) are required to also certify identity and employment eligibility through separate a web-based system.
 Details below ».

 Actual components of the background check process will be determined by job type.

 - Social Security number trace - Results will include name, all known aliases, and all addresses associated with the social security number as listed on the credit report.

 - Criminal felony and misdemeanor history - A search of municipal & superior courts within identified/specified counties.
 The date for criminal records is based on the date of last court control.
 As a best practice, our vendor has opted to omit the following dispositions when reporting criminal records: acquitted, not guilty, expunged and juvenile cases (if sentence is completed prior to applicant turning 18 years of age).

 - National Sex Offender Registry - Performed in the current residence of the candidate, this check will return name, aliases, address, date of birth, height/weight/description, convictions, sentences, and other pertinent information.